MrSleeps/F3-PDNS-Manager/install/INSTALL.md

 #Install Instructions

 *Before you start, you will need PowerDNS up and running with the MySQL backend.
+You will also need Nginx or Apache (sample configs are included).
 Installing this is down to you, there are plenty of tutorials out there that will get you up and running in a short space of time.*

 So, on to installation.